adamritter/fastgron/README.md

 fastgron transforms JSON into discrete assignments to make it easier to grep for what you want and see the absolute 'path' to it.
 It eases the exploration of APIs that return large blobs of JSON but have terrible documentation.

-`fastgron` is a high-performance JSON to GRON converter, developed in C++20, utilizing simdjson and fast_io libraries.
+`fastgron` is a high-performance JSON to GRON converter, developed in C++20, utilizing simdjson library.
 It's 50x faster than [gron](https://github.com/tomnomnom/gron) on big files, so it makes big JSON files greppable.

 ```bash